pmiroslawski/supervisor-controller-bundle/README.md

 - number of started/stopped processes
 - total number of running processes (after operation)

-- when bundle does start/stop a specified single process, one of the below events is dispatching:
+When bundle does start/stop a specified single process, one of the below events is dispatching:
 ```
     Bit9\SupervisorControllerBundle\Event\ProcessStartedEvent
     Bit9\SupervisorControllerBundle\Event\ProcessStoppedEvent